ReneDelgadoS/astro/README.md

 **Parameters**\
 If the `count` parameter is not specified a single entry with the closest `additiondate` value to the current date will be returned.\
 If you want to consult multiple entries or apply filters the `count` parameter should be specified.
+Entries are ordered first by `additiondate` in descending order then by `title` in ascending order.

 - `count` | A positive integer, no greater than 100.
 Indicates the maximum amount of entries that should be returned from the database.
 - `offset` | A positive integer.
 Parameter that specifies the numeber of the entry from which the pagination will be done.
 If not specified the values is 1, indicating the first entry.